DeepCert/contextual-robustness/README.md

 ### Prepare Datasets

-The examples rely on test samples from the GTSB and CIFAR datasets.
+The examples rely on test samples from the GTSRB and CIFAR datasets.
 Run `./scripts/setup_datasets.sh` to prepare the datasets.

 ## Usage Examples